 1. Tailor and Target Your Communication to Specific Audiences

-2. Understand Engagement Behaviors as They Relate to Your Core Buyer Personas
+2. Understand Engagement Behaviors for Core Buyer Personas

-3. Gain Insight Into How Different Marketing Campaigns and Channels are Performing
+3. Gain Insight Into Marketing Campaigns and Channels

 4. Establish a Framework for More Granular Reporting